utrodus/flutter-qr-scanner-mypro/README.md

 # QR Code Scanner App

 This application is the result of a project created as a part of my job application process at PT Mypro Solusindo Informatika.
-The app is designed to scan valid QR codes and perform certain actions based on the type of QR code scanned.

 To avoid fat apk, I build apk with the command ``` flutter build apk --split-per-abi ``` so it will produce 3 files, namely: